ex0dus-0x/ex0dus-0x.github.io/_posts/2017-08-23-importance-of-type-systems.md

 ---

 While I have provided several examples of why strong type systems are to be preferred, it really is up to the programmer and his/her task to figure out what language to use.
-Weakly-typed programming languages, often presented in the form of higher-level languages, often hide away the complexity and implications of types through levels of abstractions, providing the programmer the ability to write code for websites, apps, and other projects that turn the focus away from safety to user experience and feature-environments.
+Weakly-typed programming languages, often presented in the form of higher-level languages, hide away the complexity and implications of types through levels of abstractions, providing the programmer the ability to write code for websites, apps, and other projects that turn the focus away from safety to user experience and feature-rich environments.
 While dynamic type checking and implicit type conversion allow this to occur, I suggest programmers to really take time to write some code in stronger-typed languages, or at least learn more about it.
 Types provide ways to idiomatically express your code, manage your resources and memory more efficient, create your own guarentees, and create your own types to represent what you want in your code and how you want it.